binkley/modern-java-practices/README.md

   for details
 * With Maven, use the `--no-transfer-progress` flag for CI: this avoids spamming CI logs with download progress messages
+* For GitHub Actions, you may find a tool like [`act`](https://github.com/nektos/act) useful for running CI actions locally (it may not work for all projects, however, depending on your actions)

 ---